 For instance, if you have a modem/router combo try plunging the Ethernet lead into another port on the back.
 Or try another router.
 This can also be the case with switches or managed switches.
 Plugging the bridge directly into the router can also resolve the issue rather than daisy chaining and being the last device on the network.

 The Hue Bridge 2.0 also requires your router support upnp (Universal Plug and Play).
 You can confirm with your router manufacturers manual if your router supports these settings and how to enable them.
-Most modern routers manufactures support this feature.
+Most modern routers manufacture support this feature.

 If you still have issues with your bridge not connecting to the internet or your lamps, try setting a static Ip address for the Hue Bridge.
 I found this fixed all of my dropouts and connection issues.
 This means your IP address for your square bridge will remain the same, rather than your internet router giving out a different IP address every day.